Brain tumours and driving

 If you have had a benign brain tumour in the rear part of the brain or the brain stem provided you have not had a fit or disability which might affect your ability to drive, you can drive as soon as you have recovered from your treatment.
 But you should let the DVLA know.

-If you have had a vestibular schwannoma (acoustic neuroma), you don't have to tell the DVLA, unless the tumour has caused any dizziness.
+If you have had an acoustic neuroma (vestibular schwannoma), you don't have to tell the DVLA, unless the tumour has caused any dizziness.
 If you had sterotactic radiosurgery (single treatment) you cannot drive for one month after treatment.

 If you have had a grade 1 meningioma, you may be allowed to drive again 6 months after surgery, if you haven't had any fits.
 If you have had treatment with stereotactic radiosurgery you won't be able to drive for at least a month.
 If you have had a grade 2 meningioma you can't drive for a year after treatment, and a grade 3 tumour for 2 years.